TikhonJelvis/RL-book/book/appendix3/appendix3.md

 where $z^{(1)}$ and $z^{(2)}$ are two different brownian motions with correlation between the random variables $z^{(1)}_t$ and $z^{(2)}_t$ equal to $\rho$ for all $t > 0$.

-You should intuitively interpret the formula $(dz_t)^2 = dt$ (and it's generalization) as a deterministic statement, and in fact this statement is used as an algebraic convenience in Brownian motion-based stochastic calculus, forming the core of *Ito Isometry* and *Ito's Lemma* (which we cover shortly, but first we need to define the Ito Integral).
+You should intuitively interpret the formula $(dz_t)^2 = dt$ (and its generalization) as a deterministic statement, and in fact this statement is used as an algebraic convenience in Brownian motion-based stochastic calculus, forming the core of *Ito Isometry* and *Ito's Lemma* (which we cover shortly, but first we need to define the Ito Integral).

 ### Ito Integral
 \index{stochastic calculus!Ito integral|textbf}